konih/kubernetes-debugging/README.md

 **Sidecar containers** are secondary containers deployed in the same pod as the primary application container.
 Their shared environment means they can freely communicate over `localhost`, signal processes in other containers if PID namespace sharing is enabled, and share volumes defined at the pod level.

-This close interaction allows sidecar containers to augment or extend the primary container's behavior.
+The diagram below provides a visual representation of this concept.
+In it, you can see how a sidecar container shares most namespaces with the primary application container, including the PID, network, and IPC namespaces.
+They are separate only in their mount namespaces and Unix Time-Sharing (UTS) namespaces, which are unique to each container.

 ![pod_sidecar_namespaces.svg](images%2Fpod_sidecar_namespaces.svg)

+This namespace sharing enables sidecar containers to closely interact with the primary application container, enabling them to supplement or extend the primary container's behavior in various ways.

 ## Ephemeral Containers: Temporary Sidecars for Practical Use